svkeivan/gtd-app/docs/app-overview.md

 ## How Can I Use It?

-GTD App can be used to manage:
+Planito can be used to manage:

 *   Work tasks
 *   Personal projects